-All the successful restaurateurs/chefs agree that following a standard recipe is the most effective method of controlling food cost in restaurants.
+All the successful restaurateurs/chefs agree that following a standard recipe is the most effective method of controlling food costs in restaurants.
 A standard recipe is the one that supports a set of instructions to prepare a particular dish, and that has been tried and tested over time.

-Altering recipes too often leads to more overall expenditure as more ingredients need to be purchased and the inventory is never stable.
+Altering recipes too often leads to more overall expenditure as more ingredients need to be purchased, and the inventory is never stable.
 Maintaining a standard recipe helps reduce the chances of wastage and keeps the amount of ingredient used per dish in check.

 3. Correct Receiving of Raw Materials

-Maximum discrepancies in food cost occur when raw materials are being purchased from the market.
+Maximum discrepancies in food costs occur when raw materials are being purchased from the market.
 Everything that you are buying for your restaurant kitchen needs to be weighed and measured to ensure that the right amount of product has been delivered.

 For instance, if you order 5 kg paneer, but only 4.5 kg is delivered or is consumable, then it would lead to a hike in your food cost.
 The purchasing department should make sure that all the products finally delivered to the restaurant are of the right amount and quality.

 To cut the food cost in your restaurant, you need to work around the yield of each ingredient.
 Yield management is an important area to consider when it comes to controlling food cost as the amount of an ingredient ordered, will be directly dependent on the yield that it provides.

 The yield of an ingredient means the portion of the ingredient that can be used in making a dish.
 For example, when you purchase 5 Kg of chicken, how much of that chicken can be used must be taken into consideration.
 While calculating the yield and raw material purchase, you need to consider the standardization of recipes and portion sizes.